ChrisBanh/deep-learning-challenge/README.md

 ![alt text](https://github.com/ChrisBanh/deep-learning-challenge/blob/main/Attempt%204%20Parameter%20Changes.PNG?raw=true)

 Maintain cutoff paramters from original run, but also include the NAME feature and added a cutoff for that columns.
 Used the hidden layer and epoch hyperparamters from the 3rd optimisation attempt.
 This has a reported accuracy of 78.75% which is higher than the recommended threshold of 75%.
+The suggestion would be to use a different model which would hopefully yield noticeably different results, that can be separated from the margin of error of multiple runs of the same parameter.

 ## Summary